vincentmorneau/apex-pwa/doc/part7.md

 });
 ```

-These events are really useful for controlling how to get back into the application.
-We can also set a few actions which triggers another REST call to APEX, but that is up to you and the business logic of your application.
+These events are useful for controlling getting back into the application.

 ---